ecosire/saas_automation/saas_automation/README.md

 1. **Creating Instances**
    - Use the "Create Instance" wizard
-   - Select customer, plan, and subdomain
+   - Select customer, plan, server, and subdomain
+   - Choose Odoo version (16.0, 17.0, or 18.0)
    - The system will automatically deploy the instance

 2. **Managing Subscriptions**